 Aspect ratios will affect your trace placements

 The Sweet, Sweet Numbers of Aspect Ratios

 The aspect ratio is simply defined as the board thickness to the diameter of the drilled via.
 This is an important ratio due to its effect on the plating that is within the vias (as also affected by the annular rings).

 Say you have a board with a thickness of 0.2” and a via drill diameter of 0.02”.
 The aspect ratio would be 10:1.
 As this ratio increases, more plating will be surrounding the via compared to the inside drilled portion and is therefore at greater risk of cracking due to z-axis expansion while soldering.
-Keeping your aspect ratio lower will ensure consistent plating throughout the via and will allow for greater strength throughout the life of the PCB.
+Keeping your aspect ratio lower will ensure consistent plating throughout the via and will allow for greater strength throughout the life of the Printed Circuit Board.

 Aspect ratios are often affected by drilling limitations

 Most manufacturing shops can attain an aspect ratio of 6:1.
-With the smallest practical drilling diameter floating around 0.013”, that leaves you with a max board size of around 0.078”.
+With the smallest practical drilling diameter floating around 0.013”, that leaves you with a max board thickness size of around 0.078”.

 Keeping both the board thickness and the smallest drill diameter in mind when considering a lowered aspect ratio may just save you that one long and confusing headache down the manufacturing road.
 Additionally, your vias will be much stronger and will leave you with a greater connection to mount your components onto.